The end of a financial or calendar year implies different things for each of us:

-- It is possibly your business year-end with the entire clamour to achieve objectives or process figures and compile reports
+- It is possibly your business year-end, with the entire clamour to achieve objectives or process figures and compile reports

 - Perhaps it is your peak season – the period that determines your success or not

-- On the other hand you are possibly finalising arrangements for a holiday and looking forward to a long-anticipated and well-earned break
+- On the other hand, you are possibly finalising arrangements for a holiday and looking forward to a long-anticipated and well-earned break

-The reality, however, is that one or more of these scenarios is/are applicable to you, but there remains one important aspect that also demands your attention as business-owner - and that is to put your business plan for next year in place.
+The reality, however, is that one or more of these scenarios is/are applicable to you, but there remains one important aspect that also demands your attention as business-owner – and that is to put your business plan for the next year in place.

-In this last article in the series, “Prepare for Growth”, I would like to make a few suggestions to stimulate your line of thinking in the process of reflection and looking ahead in respect of your business’s results and strategy.
+Here are a few suggestions to stimulate your line of thinking in the process of reflection and looking ahead in respect of your business’s results and strategy.

 1. Look at the figures